Woman getting an MRI for thyroid eye disease testing

 Your condition can change even after an initial TED diagnosis and you may need to adjust your treatment plan.
 If you’re being treated for thyroid disease (medication or radioactive iodine therapy), you need to continue to have regular eye exams to make sure TED isn’t developing or getting worse.

-Call Raymond Douglas’s Office Today to Learn More About TED Testing
+Call Raymond Douglas’s Office Today to Learn More About Thyroid Eye Disease Testing

 Testing and diagnosis early is key to managing TED and preventing long term damage.
 If you have thyroid disease or are experiencing any of the above symptoms you need to take care of your eye health.